coldzera2016/CP5637_A3/readme.md

 Changelog

+1.0

+    * Add a new option allow to enbale/disbale counting common words, such as is, are, it.
+    * Improve the display of count result.
+    * Fix the bugs: it load default values instead of saved values of options when opening administration panel.

 0.2

-    Add four options in the administration panel: minimal frequency for showing, Maximal words number font size and font color.
+    * Add four options in the administration panel: minimal frequency for showing, Maximal words number font size and font color.
-    Fixed an issue that made the HTML subscription emails break links

 0.1

-    Intial version of plugin to display the frequency of all words on the top of page without any option.
+    * Intial version of plugin to display the frequency of all words on the top of page without any option.